Top 10 Best Candy Stores in the US

 A staple of Manhattan’s Lower East Side since 1937, browsing through this cozy and small store results in a sensory explosion.
 Sweets are literally jam-packed from floor to ceiling in every direction with every candy imaginable.

-The high shelves and narrow aisles of Economy Candy are stacked with old-school favorites and contemporary bestsellers, along with some great deals on bulk candy.
+The high shelves and narrow aisles of Economy Candy are stacked with old-school favorites, contemporary bestsellers, and some great deals on bulk candy.

 Alongside popular items such as chocolate-covered graham crackers (with and without jelly), chocolate-covered pretzels, jelly rings, and bags of gummies, there are also zanier options such as 3-foot lollipops, 5-pound Hershey’s bars, and giant Dum Dums.